ilovelili/border/README.md

 ## Q&A
 #### Why did you pick your particular your design?
 What assumptions did you make, and what tradeoffs did you consider?
     Since The requirements are quite clear, mainly we need to handle the CRUD of the orders.
     So my implementation on server side provides the typical RESTful CURD APIs.

     My assumption is one order will have only one item like `001, SuperTrader, Steindamm 80, Macbook` instead of multiple items like `001, SuperTrader, Steindamm 80, [Macbook1, Macbook2, Macbook3]` to keep the order data structure simple.
-(Actually it doesn't matter even if we have to support multiple items in one order, we can easily change the order data structure without touching the main endpoints)
+    Actually it doesn't matter even if we have to support multiple items in one order, we can easily change the order data structure without touching the main endpoints.

     The main tradeoff I have considered is the item count aggregation.
 I think MongoDB aggregation is well-performanced and easy to get implemented.
 That's one of the reason why I select MongoDB as the data storage.

 #### What do you like (and dislike) about Node/Javascript compared to other programming languages?
     IMO the main advantages of Node.js are: